NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

     Toetsplanning-->>Toetsplanning: do everything with plan
     Toetsplanning->>SIS : Give me student of "jan" of class "H2b" activate SIS
-    Note right of SIS: endpoint /a/ooapi/??/?selectioncriteria=..
-(GET) SIS->>Toetsplanning : 200 - Here is JAN !
+    Note right of SIS: endpoint /a/ooapi/??/?selectioncriteria=JAN..H2b..
+(GET) SIS->>Toetsplanning : 200 - Here is a list of JAN's from H2b!
     deactivate SIS
 ```